razshare/catpaw/docs/Error Management.md

 };
 ```

-Note that php's match expressions is exhaustive, meaning it forces you to provide a default value.
+Note that php's match expression is exhaustive, meaning it forces you to provide a default value, which is good because it leaves no margin for ambiguous values.